rasmus-kirk/halo/documents/thesis/thesis.md

 $$SRS = \{ G_1, \a \cdot G_1, \a^2 \cdot G_1, \dots, \a^t \cdot G_1, G_2, \a \cdot G_2 \}$$

-Where $t$ represents the maximum degree of commited polynomials.
+Where $t$ represents the maximum degree of committed polynomials.
 If any adversary knows $\a$ they can break soundness.
 It is exactly the structure between elements of the above set that requires a trusted setup.
-The setup is universal and updatable which means that one or more parties participate in a setup protocol and if at least a single party is honest, only then will Plonk acheive its soundness.
+The setup is universal and updatable which means that one or more parties participate in a setup protocol and if at least a single party is honest, only then will Plonk achieve its soundness.

 In contrast, the polynomial commitment scheme is based on bulletproofs where the setup creates a _Uniform Random String_[^srsurs] of the form: